dhityl/tiny-compiler/README.md

 ## Manual

-Run the python file to get an C code in `out.c`
+Run the python file to get C code in `out.c`
 ```
 python tiny.py <path_to_file>
 ```